egnor/pivid/doc/architecture.md

 into output frames, and allow the remixing instructions to be swapped out seamlessly.

-Pivid can predict which frames will be needed based on a given script, but quick script changes (such as sudden starts of new media files) may require explicit preloading in the script for gapless play.
+Pivid can predict upcoming frame needs based on the current script, but quick script changes (such as sudden starts of new media files) may require explicit preloading instructions to anticipate.

-Actual frame pixels are stored in GPU memory when possible and tracked with reference-counted pointers, so frames can be processed through frame caches, the update thread, output times and player threads without any actual copies of bulk image data.
+Actual frame pixels are stored in GPU memory when possible and tracked with reference-counted pointers, so frames can be processed through frame caches, the update thread, output timelines and player threads without actually copying bulk image data.

 Next: [REST API protocol](protocol.md)